Grand Canyon Education (NASDAQ:LOPE) Issues Q3 2022 Earnings Guidance

-Several equities research analysts have weighed in on the company.
-Robert W. Baird upped their target price on Grand Canyon Education from $95.00 to $111.00 in a report on Thursday, May 5th.
-StockNews.com cut Grand Canyon Education from a buy rating to a hold rating in a report on Wednesday.
-Berenberg Bank cut Grand Canyon Education from a buy rating to a hold rating and lowered their target price for the stock from $110.00 to $86.00 in a report on Friday, January 28th.
-TheStreet upgraded Grand Canyon Education from a c+ rating to a b rating in a report on Tuesday, April 5th.
-Finally, BMO Capital Markets lowered their target price on Grand Canyon Education from $105.00 to $92.00 in a report on Friday, February 18th.
-Three analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $100.00.
+Several research analysts recently weighed in on LOPE shares.
+TheStreet raised Grand Canyon Education from a c+ rating to a b rating in a research report on Tuesday, April 5th.
+Robert W. Baird increased their price target on shares of Grand Canyon Education from $95.00 to $111.00 in a report on Thursday, May 5th.
+Berenberg Bank cut shares of Grand Canyon Education from a buy rating to a hold rating and lowered their price target for the stock from $110.00 to $86.00 in a research report on Friday, January 28th.
+StockNews.com cut Grand Canyon Education from a buy rating to a hold rating in a report on Wednesday, May 11th.
+Finally, Barrington Research increased their price target on Grand Canyon Education from $100.00 to $110.00 in a research note on Thursday, May 5th.
+Three equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of Hold and a consensus target price of $100.00.

-In related news, insider Kathy J. Claypatch sold 800 shares of the company’s stock in a transaction on Friday, March 11th.
-The stock was sold at an average price of $92.16, for a total transaction of $73,728.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Corporate insiders own 1.30% of the company’s stock.
+In related news, insider Kathy J. Claypatch sold 800 shares of the business’s stock in a transaction dated Friday, March 11th.
+The shares were sold at an average price of $92.16, for a total value of $73,728.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+1.30% of the stock is owned by insiders.

-A number of large investors have recently made changes to their positions in LOPE.
-D. E. Shaw & Co.
-Inc. acquired a new position in Grand Canyon Education during the 4th quarter valued at about $2,914,000.
-Millennium Management LLC increased its position in Grand Canyon Education by 45.3% during the 4th quarter.
-Millennium Management LLC now owns 79,368 shares of the company’s stock valued at $6,803,000 after buying an additional 24,742 shares in the last quarter.
-Marshall Wace LLP acquired a new position in Grand Canyon Education during the 4th quarter valued at about $1,001,000.
-Invesco Ltd. increased its holdings in shares of Grand Canyon Education by 1.0% in the fourth quarter.
-Invesco Ltd. now owns 101,787 shares of the company’s stock valued at $8,723,000 after purchasing an additional 960 shares during the period.
-Finally, NEXT Financial Group Inc increased its holdings in shares of Grand Canyon Education by 15.5% in the fourth quarter.
+Several institutional investors have recently modified their holdings of LOPE.
+Covestor Ltd grew its position in Grand Canyon Education by 66.6% during the first quarter.
+Covestor Ltd now owns 1,123 shares of the company’s stock worth $109,000 after buying an additional 449 shares during the period.
+Utah Retirement Systems purchased a new position in shares of Grand Canyon Education during the first quarter valued at approximately $204,000.
+LPL Financial LLC boosted its holdings in shares of Grand Canyon Education by 10.6% during the third quarter.
+LPL Financial LLC now owns 3,382 shares of the company’s stock worth $297,000 after purchasing an additional 324 shares during the last quarter.
+Pearl River Capital LLC purchased a new stake in shares of Grand Canyon Education in the first quarter valued at $329,000.
+Finally, NEXT Financial Group Inc grew its position in shares of Grand Canyon Education by 15.5% in the fourth quarter.
 NEXT Financial Group Inc now owns 6,414 shares of the company’s stock valued at $550,000 after purchasing an additional 862 shares during the period.
-91.04% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds own 91.04% of the company’s stock.

 Grand Canyon Education, Inc provides education services to colleges and universities in the United States.
 The company's technology services include learning management system, internal administration, infrastructure, and support services; academic services comprises program and curriculum, faculty and related training and development, class scheduling, and skills and simulation lab sites; and counseling services and support include admission, financial aid, and field experience and other counseling services.